sullivg2/sullivg2.github.io/advisory.md

 advisor for Meridian DLT where I am supporting their Green Data Centre and Blockchain-focused platform-as-a-service.

+> Our entire project felt a lift when Geoff began advising Meridian DLT, and it really seemed like a lot of our vision started becoming integrated with real world possibilities.
+Not only in bringing advanced understanding of our infrastructure and connectivity needs, but presenting them to diverse audiences in a way that we could build with and begin to implement."

 *"Our entire project felt a lift when Geoff began advising Meridian DLT, and it really seemed like a lot of our vision started becoming integrated with real world possibilities.
 Not only in bringing advanced understanding of our